The International Grant aims to encourage large budget productions to film in New Zealand.

 QNZPE includes fees and expenses of non-New Zealanders who work on the production in New Zealand, provided (in the case of non-cast members) they work on the production for at least 14 days in total.
 Further details on exclusions to QNZPE are set out in the criteria.

 For planning purposes, all applicants must either register with the NZFC prior to the start of principal photography or apply for a provisional certificate.
-The registration form will be available for download soon.
+The registration is available at the bottom of this page.

 If an applicant chooses not to register, they must apply for a provisional certificate before the start of production.
 A provisional certificate is not a guarantee that the production will receive final certification but it does indicate whether the production meets the relevant specific eligibility criteria or general eligibility criteria.